Skip to main content

 Eligibility Information

 Full-time SLCC faculty, staff and administrators.
 Each individual seeking an award must apply separately regardless of whether they are collaborating with others to develop a single proposal.
 Proposals developed to any degree by an external grant writer or consultant are not eligible for an award.
 The total requested funds, if any, for the proposal must be ≥$15,000.
 Formula-funded proposals are not eligible.
-An individual may receive one award per Program cycle.
-However, if a fellow receives a Grant Development Fellowship with an HSI Supplement award, they are eligible to apply for a second Grant Development Fellowship in the same Program cycle.
+An individual may receive one award per fiscal year.
 Program applications must be submitted WITHIN 10 BUSINESS DAYS of the proposal submission to the sponsor.

 Proposal Preparation Instructions